blazingkin/blz-ospl/README.md

 [![Build Status](https://travis-ci.org/blazingkin/blz-ospl.svg?branch=master)](https://travis-ci.org/blazingkin/blz-ospl)

-Currently implemented in Java, but will eventually transition to being a directly compiled language.

-The language will change drastically right now as I build up feature-completeness and polish it.
+blz is an easy to use, fast, portable, and open scripting language.

+The language is currently developing feature-completeness, and may change dramatically as that happens.

+It currently runs on top of the JVM.
+There are plans to move it to the [GraalVM](https://github.com/graalvm/graal) using Truffle.

 Language Homepage
 ===